alecngai/NSUS_BI_Assessment/README.md

 **c.
 What metrics would the marketing manager be interested in to evaluate the performance of a marketing campaign to acquire new players?**

+- Monitor progress of business goals, which is to gain market share of that region.

+- Evaluate the ROI of the campaign.

+- Cost per Lead, showing us how much it cost us to acquire a new customer, this can show efficency of the marketing ad.

-Sign ups using the affliate code, or after the add campaign has launched.
+- Sign ups using the affliate code, or after the add campaign has launched.

-Engagment of the player base
+- Engagment of the player base, retention.

-Churn of players located in that region to see if churn is affected by the marketing campaign.
+- Churn of players located in that region to see if churn is affected by the marketing campaign.

 ## The UK team was elated with your acquisition dashboard and has requested a Life Time Value model to project the value of newly signed up customers.
 **a.
 How would you design such a model?**<br />